ziming/filament/packages/panels/docs/09-configuration.md

 }
 ```

-If you'd like to set the max content width for pages of the type `SimplePage`, like login and registration pages, you may do so using the `maxSimplePageContentWidth()` method.
+If you'd like to set the max content width for pages of the type `SimplePage`, like login and registration pages, you may do so using the `simplePageMaxContentWidth()` method.
 The default is `Large`:

 ```php
 use Filament\Panel;